Random Wheeler Automata: Analysis

 \subsection{Run-time and Space}

 We now analyze the number of iterations of Algorithm~\ref{alg: sample_O}, that is, the expected number of rejections before extracting a bit-matrix $O$ with $\|O_j\|>0$ for all $j\in[\sigma]$.
-Algorithm \ref{alg: constant space} is clearly equivalent to Algorithm \ref{alg: generate_D} also under this aspect, since at Lines \ref{line: reject 1} and \ref{line:rejection 2} we reject and re-start the algorithm whenever we generate a column $O_j$ without non-zero entries.
+Algorithm~\ref{alg: constant space} is clearly equivalent to Algorithm \ref{alg: generate_D} also under this aspect, since at Lines \ref{line: reject 1} and \ref{line:rejection 2} we re-start the algorithm whenever we generate a column $O_j$ without non-zero entries.
+We prove:

-\begin{restatable}{lemma}{analysis} Assume that $m\ge \sigma \ln (e \cdot \sigma)$.
-The expected number of iterations of Algorithm~\ref{alg: sample_O} (equivalently, rejections of Algorithm \ref{alg: constant space}) is at most $1.6$.
-Furthermore, the algorithm terminates after $O(\log m)$ iterations with probability at least $1 - m^{-c}$ for any constant $c>0$. \end{restatable}